mlhartme/stool/DOCUMENTATION.md

               substring = '*' STR '*'
               NAME       # name of a stage
-              FIELD      # name of a status field PROPERTY   # name of an application property STR        # arbitrary string
+              FIELD      # name of a status field PROPERTY   # name of an class property STR        # arbitrary string